 This section explains the need for post-stratification for weighting the sampling frame to the target universe and the weighting strategy.
 The term post-stratification is used because the stratification was performed after the data exclusions.
 Discharge weights for national estimates were developed using the target universe as the standard.
-Although we calculated discharge-level weights for the NRD, we did not calculate hospital-level weights.
+Although discharge-level weights were calculated for the NRD, hospital-level weights were not calculated.
 The NRD is not designed to support hospital-specific analyses.
-The NRD is a 100 percent sample of discharges, not hospitals; hospital weights are not applicable.
+The NRD is a 100 percent sample of discharges, not hospital; hospital weights are not applicable.